tomkowz/TSAssetsPickerController/README.md

  This class is used to display "noAlbumsForSelectedFilter" property on Albums view.
  */
 @property (nonatomic) Class subclassOfNoAlbumsCellClass;

 /**
+ Set this class if you want to use custom subclass of AlbumsTableView class.
+ This class is UITableView placed in TSAlbumsTableView.
+ */
+@property (nonatomic) Class subclassOfAlbumsTableViewClass;

+/**
  Set this class if you want to use custom subclass of AssetCell class.